 ☐ Clean damp areas weekly to prevent mold growth.
 This includes shower stalls and sinks.
 You may need someone to clean these areas for you.
 Or, try wearing a mask.

 ☐ Run an exhaust fan while bathing.
-Or, leave a window open in the bathroom.
+Or leave a window or door open in the bathroom.

 ☐ Repair water leaks in or around your home.